schhtef/SINDy-PX4/README.md

 Companion computer software for System Identification using PX4

 ## Dependencies
 Currently uses the mlpack library for ridge regression which is based on the Armadillo library for matrix operations.
-Install the [https://www.mlpack.org/](mlpack static library) which will include all its dependencies.
+Install the [mlpack library](https://www.mlpack.org/) and all its dependencies.

 ## SIL Run Instructions
 1. Download the [QGroundControl .appimage](http://qgroundcontrol.com/downloads/)